Sunshine & Cooloola Water Analysis

 Why do municipal drinking water suppliers enumerate E. coli?

 Microbial quality of drinking water is commonly measured by testing for Escherichia coli (E. coli), as indicators of faecal contamination and the possible presence of enteric pathogens and other disease causing micro-organisms, including but not limited to; Campylobacter, Salmonella, Shigella, Vibrio and Yersinia.
 The ADWG states that 'E. Coli should not be detected in a 100 mL sample of drinking water, and if detected, immediate action should be taken to identify potential sources of faecal contamination'.
-It is impossible to test for every type of potential disease causing organism in a water sample.
+It is impossible to test for every type of potential disease causing organisms in a water sample.
 Instead, drinking water suppliers test for an indicator organism, such as E. coli, to check for possible contamination.
-We perform microbial analysis for detecting and enumerating E. coli in tank and bore water complying with the latest Australian Standard (AS 4276.5:2019 ).
-You have the results towards the end of the next day.
+We perform microbial analysis for detecting and enumerating E. coli (AS 4276.5:2019 ).

 Chemistry